ualsg/GANmapper/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-Roofpedia is made possible by using the following packages
+GANmapper is made possible by using the following packages

 * [PyTorch](https://pytorch.org/)
 * [GeoPandas](https://geopandas.org/)